 Creating a standard and sticking to it requires support from leadership, which is the second step in the process.

 Step 2: Get support from leadership

 We needed to justify our conclusion — that Dwight had become too toxic to support — to the founders of the company.
-If you haven’t read Simon Ouderkirk’s piece on how to Create Value With the Support Data You Already Have, I recommend it.
-He goes into excellent detail on speaking the language of someone outside of your department to communicate your needs.

 How you eventually frame your argument depends on your management and company culture.
 You need to be prepared for leadership to ask, “Why is this a problem?
 Isn’t it your job to deal with people like this?”
 Framing the argument as a personal problem isn’t going to fly.
 Think beyond how this affects you and your team and present it as the business problem it is — not just for your teammates, but for your other customers.